Going Beyond the Traditional Employee Rewards and Recognition Programs

 And there’s extrinsic motivation – working for the rewards, trophies or perks that someone else gives you.
 For example, your employees pull in extra hours only because they want their year-end bonus.

-Intrinsic Motivation Boosts Engagement
+Intrinsic Motivation Boosts Employee Engagement

 Intrinsic motivation works to boost engagement.
 Everyone wants to work on things that they enjoy or that are meaningful to them.
 Yet, science shows that using extrinsic motivation to boost employee performance often backfires for three reasons: